damik3/nns-and-clustering-methods/README.md

   with extra optional command line arguements
   * -dupto <int>: number of images to read from input file both in original and new space

+  Note that in the configuration file `cluster.conf` only the fist parameter `number_of_clusters` is actually used by the execeutable.
+The others are leftovers from hw1.

 ## Comments and Observations

 #### Question A